umich-its-networking/git-training-pub/ex-merge-conflict.md

 Note that `ipsum.txt` doesn't have the changes you just commited to the `add-text-above` branch.

-Change `ipsum.txt` to add a line at the end of the file.
+Change `ipsum.txt` to add a line at the top of the file.

 ```
 xyz